List of titles and honours of Charles III: Other Commonwealth countries

+Non-Commonwealth countries

 Wear of orders, decorations, and medals

 The ribbons worn regularly by Charles in undress uniform are as follows:

 With medals, Charles normally wears the breast stars of the Garter, Thistle, and Bath.
 When only one should be worn, he wears the Order of the Garter star, except in Scotland where the Scottish Order of the Thistle star is worn.
 Foreign honours are worn in accordance with British customs and traditions when applicable.